|Interlibrary Use Program

 - The borrower and the home institution shall be notified of outstanding obligations (including unpaid fines, overdue materials or unreturned recalled materials) according to the lending institution’s notification cycle and billing process.

-- When a borrower satisfies obligations at a lending institution, he/she will receive documentation to present to the home institution or the lending institution will notify the home library.
+- When a borrower satisfies obligations at a lending institution, they will receive documentation to present to the home institution and the lending institution will notify the home library.

 Obligations of the Home Institution: